santigarcor/vscode-phpunit-extended/README.md

 * `PHPUnit Test All Suite`: This command will run all the test suite.

 ![test-suite](images/test-suite.gif)

+* `PHPUnit Test All Suite With Exclusions`: This command will run the test suite without the excluded groups set in the configuration.

 * `PHPUnit Test`: This command will show a window to pick the test to run.